MLOpsGroup23/MLOps-Project/reports/README.md

 >
 > Answer:

-Yes, we did use DVC together with google cloud storage to store our larger data files.
+Yes, we did use DVC together with Google Cloud Storage to store our larger data files.
 We used it to track our training and validation datasets.
-This made it very easy to share our dataset, and made it easier to control which version of the data we were working on as we would just push new code and the pointer to the dataset used in the code and/or generated by teh code would be updated.
+This made it very easy to share our datasets, and made it easier to control which version of the data we were working on as we would just push new code and the pointer to the dataset used in the code and/or generated by the code would be updated.

-Another benefit of using DVC was seen when using github actions.
-For continous integration, we added github actions to build and store different docker images every time a new push to main was made.
+Another benefit of using DVC was seen when using Github Actions.
+For continuous integration, we added Github Actions to build and store different Docker images every time a new push to main was made.
 Some of these images required the dataset to work properly.
 By using DVC, it was easy to pull the newest data and make sure that the correct dataset was used in the different images.

 ### Question 11